-The only species in this family is the crab-plover (Dromas ardeola).
-The crab-plover lives in the mudflats of countries around the Indian Ocean.
+The only species in this family is the Crab-plover (Dromas ardeola).
+Crab-plovers live along the coasts of countries bordering the Indian Ocean, where they are commonly found on mudflats, sandy beaches, lagoons*, and tidal flats.

 Status and range is taken from IUCN Redlist